pawelNu/compstore-ui/README.md

 ## Commit prefixes:

-- feat: The new feature you're adding to a particular application
+- feat(task_no): The new feature you're adding to a particular application
-- fix: A bug fix
+- fix(task_no): A bug fix
-- style: Feature and updates related to styling
+- style(task_no): Feature and updates related to styling
-- refactor: Refactoring a specific section of the codebase
+- refactor(task_no): Refactoring a specific section of the codebase
-- test: Everything related to testing
+- test(task_no): Everything related to testing
-- docs: Everything related to documentation
+- docs(task_no): Everything related to documentation
-- chore: Regular code maintenance. [ You can also use emojis to represent commit types]
+- chore(task_no): Regular code maintenance. [ You can also use emojis to represent commit types]

 ## CSS class name convention